-Sports in New Zealand
+Sports and Activities in New Zealand

 The snow fields of New Zealand are a winter wonderland for any ski or snowboard lover.
 Thousands of tourists flock to the mountains on both islands from June to October to enjoy the daytime thrills of the heavy snowfall and the pumping nightlife of the nearby resort villages.